joshbav/2k8s/README.md

 #### DEMO

-This is an incomplete section, ignore it.
+This is an incomplete section, ignore it, until it's no longer a work in progress.

 1. Deploy older cassandra via GUI before running script, then in AWS kill instance with node 1.